-Responsible for educating members about the Standards of Professional conduct.
+Purpose: Responsible for educating members about the Standards of Professional Conduct.
 Authorized body to review any cases regarding ethics forwarded by the AFS President.

-The chair will be the longest serving member of the committee.
-A new member shall be appointed by the AFS President each year to serve a five year term, and shall be selected from a broad spectrum of members to include representation from private, public, and academic employment sectors.
-Ex-officio member is the First Vice-president.
+Composition: The chair will be the longest-serving member of the committee.
+A new member shall be appointed by the AFS President each year to serve a five-year term and shall be selected from a broad spectrum of members to include representation from private, public, and academic employment sectors.
+Ex-officio member is the First Vice President.

-The Committee shall determine any procedures for evaluation of professional conduct, with special care to maintain a balanced and fair assessment.
-The Committee shall maintain confidentiality with respect to all cases and is authorized to review the facts and findings of all prior ethics cases, where such cases may provide precedent or guidance to the Committee in reaching a decision.
+Duties: The committee shall determine any procedures for evaluation of professional conduct, with special care to maintain a balanced and fair assessment.
+The committee shall maintain confidentiality with respect to all cases and is authorized to review the facts and findings of all prior ethics cases, where such cases may provide precedent or guidance to the committee in reaching a decision.

-The committee will review documentation, and solicit more as appropriate, regarding allegations of ethics violations.
-The Committee may, but is not required to, inform the accused about the nature of the complaint.
+Operational Guidelines: The committee will review documentation, and solicit more as appropriate, regarding allegations of ethics violations.
+The committee will inform the accused about the nature of the complaint and the identity of the complainant, unless there is reason to believe that the complainant will be harmed by doing so.
 Communication with either the complainant or the accused may be necessary to secure required information.

-After careful deliberation, the Committee will decide whether an ethics violation has occurred, and the Committee Chair will communicate the decision to the AFS President and the Executive Director.
-The AFS President will inform both the complainant and the accused regarding the outcome of the Committee decision, but is not required to reveal the name of the complainant to the accused.
+After careful deliberation, the Committee will decide whether an ethics violation has occurred, and the committee chair will communicate the decision to the AFS President and the Executive Director.
+The AFS President will inform both the complainant and the accused regarding the outcome of the committee decision but is not required to reveal the name of the complainant to the accused.